-To mark World Mental Health Day this year Second Step has launched a new project called Hope to prevent suicides among men.
+To mark World Mental Health Day 2018 Second Step launched a new project called Hope to prevent suicides among men.

 The Hope Project will provide short-term emotional and practical support for men, specifically those aged between 30 and 64, who are in psychological distress or have recently self-harmed, but are not currently engaged with other mental health services.

 Hope Project manager, Jez Spencer said:

 “Our pilot project last year showed that short-term support from a skilled worker who understands the practical and emotional problems of dealing with employment, finances and housing issues can really help.
 The new Hope Project widens the remit to seek out and support men who may not even think they need help but who are in real trouble.”

 The Hope Project team are experienced support workers keen to make a difference and save lives.
 To find out more or to make a referral and talk to a member of the Hope team, please call:

 - Bristol has a much higher suicide rate than the national average.

 Debt, austerity and unemployment are estimated to have contributed to an 1,000 extra deaths from suicide and an additional 30,000-40,000 suicide attempts between 2008-2010 following the economic downturn.
 This reversed previous trends in Britain where suicide rates among men were falling.

 62% of suicides are completed by people unknown to mental health services.